werkshy/passd/README.md

 _passd_ works by running a thin server on your workstation (listening on localhost) and forwarding requests over an SSH-remote-forwarded port.
-This means any user on the remote system can access your passd server. __DO NOT FORWARD PORTS TO MULTI-USER OR UNTRUSTED SERVERS.__
+This means any user on the local system or the remote system can access your passd server.
+__DO NOT FORWARD PORTS TO MULTI-USER OR UNTRUSTED SERVERS.__

-Other than that, access to your local password store will go through your local gpg-agent setup.
-On OS X, you probably need to use GPGTools to get non-terminal password entry working.
-You have one practical options for configuring a timeout for the key password: in GPGPreferences do not enable 'remember in keychain', and set a timeout.
+Other than that, access to your local password store will go through your local gpg-agent setup, and you'll need a graphical pinentry program set up.
+On OS X, I think this means using GPGTools not the homebrew version of gpg-agent.

+In order to prevent a local or remote attacker from plundering your passwords, we force gpg-agent to drop all stored passphrases before running `pass`.
+If you use other keys with gpg-agent this will get annoying.
+Pull requests welcome.

 ## Installation